For a long time, one of my fellow core developers on the Django project has had an email signature which contains the following:

 I would argue that the whole reason that marriage deserves state recognition and protection is because heterosexual marriage has a unique place in society when it comes to producing and raising children.
-This provides more than reasonable justification to discriminate on the basis of both age and gender.
+This provides more than reasonable justification to discriminate on the basis of both age and sex.

-You might object that although this form of marriage discrimination is technically on the basis of gender, in practice it discriminates against gay people because it is only gay people who are stopped from marrying the people they want to marry.
+You might object that although this form of marriage discrimination is technically on the basis of sex, in practice it discriminates against gay people because it is only gay people who are stopped from marrying the people they want to marry.

 However, that ignores various other reasons we have for stopping people from marrying: